Post

 1. Network capture analysis

-When we quickly browse the capture with Wireshark, we notice there are some suspicious HTTP POST requests which seems to exfiltrate data:
+When we quickly browse the capture with Wireshark, we notice there are some suspicious HTTP POST requests that seem to exfiltrate data:

 POST Requests